ovie-daveth/TechTime/README.md

 To stop the app, simply press CTRL+C in your terminal to stop the Docker container.

 ### Conclusion
-That's it!
-You've successfully built and run a React app using Docker.
-Feel free to modify the app and experiment with different Docker configurations to see how it affects the app's behavior.
+That's it!!!
+So, the app can run and modify as see fit